 Safari game drives in Ol Pejeta and a rare opportunity to see behind the scenes;

 A final night celebration to salute the group’s impressive achievement;

-A fully supported trek with Kenyan mountain guides, porters and cooks and led by a mountain leader qualified UK Tribal Tracks leader.
+A fully supported trek with Kenyan mountain guides, porters and cooks and led by a mountain leader qualified Tribal Tracks leader.